mavlink/mavlink-devguide/en/services/opendroneid.md

-# Open Drone ID (WIP)
+# Open Drone ID

-Direct Remote Identification (DRI) or Remote ID (RID) is/will be a mandatory technology for Unmanned Aircrafts (UA) in Japan, the United States of America and the European Union.
+Direct Remote Identification (DRI) or Remote ID (RID) is/will be a mandatory technology for Unmanned Aircraft (UA) in Japan, the United States of America and the European Union.
 [Data](https://github.com/opendroneid/opendroneid-core-c#comparison) such as the UA real-time location/altitude, UA serial number, operator ID/location etc. are broadcast via either Wi-Fi or Bluetooth from the UA.
 [Open Drone ID](https://github.com/opendroneid/opendroneid-core-c) is an open source implementation of RID.